 Traditionally widows were expected to remain in mourning for approximately four years, though as time went on etiquette allowed them to introduce grays, lavenders and mauves into their mourning wardrobe.
 The Mourners of Unhallowed Metropolis, of course, never move much past the first-stage as a rule.
 Being a widow of less than two years, Moira would undoubtedly still be in full mourning, even if she hadn’t chosen the drastic path of becoming a Mourner.
 Interestingly, siblings were only expected to mourn for six months, so Byron is sartorially well passed the official mourning stage.
 Parents may mourn as long as they feel disposed, and having lost both a son and a husband, Beatrix Clayton could be in any stage of mourning her conniving spirit deemed most beneficial to her.
 Special jewelry was produced in black stones, often with minimal lustre, as well as incorporating hair of the deceased in brooches and pendants.
+Here on NanaDC will help you find the most excellent outdoor watches money can buy.
 If Horatio’s death had left behind much of a body, Moira would certainly have kept a lock of his hair close to her heart.

 Perhaps most interesting, in terms of the alternate history of Unhallowed Metropolis, is what led to the end of extravagant mourning traditions.
 In World War I, mourning began to fall by the wayside for two reasons: an incredible number of young men were dying, and women were helping out in public life in great numbers – a duty that was hampered if they were expected to shun society while in deep mourning.
 The history of Unhallowed Metropolis takes the exact opposite tactic, having a society in shambles cling ever tighter to frivolous traditions, and even elevate it to a martial art for a select few.